Olaf Dufseth

 Olav Dufseth (December 19, 1917 – September 22, 2009) was a Norwegian nordic combined and cross-country skier who competed in the 1940s.

 Dufseth finished eighth in the Nordic combined event at the 1948 Winter Olympics at St. Moritz.
 In the 18 kilometre cross-country skiing event he finished 18th.

-He was born in Vang, Hedmark and represented the club Vang SF.
+He was born in Vang Municipality in Hedmark county.
+He represented the club Vang SF.
 He died in September 2009 in Rena.